A popular metaphor to explain optimism is the concept of ”glass half full.”

 Modeling positive self-talk is a great way to promote optimism in kids.
 For example, parents can talk about their day at work and invite kids to share about their day at school.

-Exchanging simple thoughts about what they liked about today, what made them feel bad, and discussing how they are planning to make the most of the next day can be a simple yet powerful start to cultivating positive thinking in a child.
+Exchanging simple thoughts about what they liked about today, what made them feel bad, and how they are planning to make the most of the next day can be a simple yet powerful start to cultivating positive thinking in a child.

 Empathy begins with acknowledging the child’s feelings.
 Children who feel heard and attended at home usually grow up to become conscious and empathetic individuals.